IsaacMbonye/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execution permiss

-ion to the owner, the group owner and the other users, to the file hello
+Write a script that sets the permission to the file hello